Padre Pio: Prayer groups

-Padre Pio's prayer groups began in the 1950s, when Pope Pius XII called to form groups gathering monthly to pray together.
-Padre Pio responded to this call and encouraged his devotees to form such groups.
-The groups were associated with the construction of the Casa Sollievo della Sofferenza, with a biweekly bulletin named after the hospital and published from 1949, which helped these groups develop.
-In 1951, the first statutes of the prayer groups were codified.
-The prayer groups gathered monthly, with the agreement of the local bishop and under the guidance of a priest, to pray for the pope and for Padre Pio's ministries.
+Padre Pio's prayer groups began in the 1950s, when Pope Pius XII made a general request to form groups gathering monthly to pray together.
+The friar responded to this call and encouraged his devotees to form such groups.
+These groups were associated with the construction of the Casa Sollievo della Sofferenza.
+A biweekly bulletin named after the hospital and published from 1949 helped the groups develop.

+In 1951, the first statutes of Padre Pio's prayer groups were codified.
+They gathered monthly, with the agreement of the local bishop and under the guidance of a priest, to pray for the pope and for Padre Pio's ministries.
 New statutes were formally approved by the Vatican in 1986.
-Padre Pio's prayer groups are coordinated from their headquarters at the hospital.
+The prayer groups are coordinated from their headquarters at the hospital.

-The prayer groups kept growing during Padre Pio's life and after his death.
-In 1968, at Padre Pio's death, there were around 700 groups, with 68,000 members in 15 countries.
-In 2013, there were approximately 3,300 registered groups in 60 countries, with about 75% of those groups based in Italy and 25% outside of Italy, mainly in France, Ireland and the United States.
+The prayer groups kept growing during Padre Pio's lifetime, and especially after his death and subsequent canonization.
+In 1968, at the time of his death, there were around 700 groups, with 68,000 members in 15 countries.
+In 2013, there were approximately 3,300 registered groups in 60 countries, counting in total about three million members, with about 75% of the groups based in Italy, and the remaining based outside of it, mainly in France, Ireland, and the United States.